< /> < /> < /> < />

 Sashimi, which is thinly sliced raw fish served without white rice, is a low-calorie option that's high in protein and omega-3 fatty acids, which makes it great for anyone trying to lose weight.
 Similarly, simple nigiri options — like tuna, salmon or shrimp served on small portions of sushi rice — will also be a good choice.

-Any type of vegetarian sushi roll or vegan sushi will be a good option, as long as the vegetable isn't deep fried.
-An avocado roll is a good choice, and so will other options with cucumber or carrot.
+Any type of vegetarian sushi roll or vegan sushi will be a good option, as long as the vegetables aren't deep-fried.
+An avocado roll is a good choice, and so are other options with cucumber or carrot.

 Finally, it bears repeating that any type of raw fish temaki will be less calorie-dense than the more Westernised options that feature deep-fried ingredients.